The Brewery

 The firmware advertise itself as a MQTT device and is integrated in Home Assistant (HASS) where the GUI is built.
 The firmware is autonomous and can run all the important stuff like temperature control and safety features without HASS if network goes down.
 Literally all of the GPIOS of the RPi is occupied!

-Messy and not really complete, all the PT100 amplifiers/controller cards and many other peripherals are not in the schematics.
+Messy and not really complete.
 But you get the picture 🙂

 The firmware and GUI is under constant development and unfortunately we don’t have screenshots from a real brew, but maybe there will be.